 Popular Employer Salaries for Assistant Project Manager, Construction

-Brasfield & Gorrie, LLC, Jones Lang LaSalle, and Shawmut Design and Construction are a few other employers known for handing out relatively lightweight salaries ($57K, $62K, and $63K respectively).
+Brasfield & Gorrie, LLC, Ferrovial Agroman, and Shawmut Design and Construction are a few other employers known for handing out relatively lightweight salaries ($58K, $59K, and $63K respectively).

 Popular Skills for Assistant Project Manager, Construction

-Assistant Project Managers of Construction report using a large range of skills on the job.
-Most notably, skills in Contract Management, Contractor Management, Budget Management, and Project Management are correlated to pay that is above average, with boosts between 8 percent and 11 percent.
-Skills that seem to negatively impact pay include Adobe Acrobat, Microsoft Word, and Microsoft Excel.
+Survey takers working as Assistant Project Managers of Construction report using a large range of professional skills.
+Most notably, skills in Budget Management, Contract Management, Contractor Management, and Project Management are correlated to pay that is above average, with boosts of 11 percent, 10 percent, 9 percent, and 9 percent, respectively.
+At the other end of the pay range are skills like Adobe Acrobat, Windows Operating System General Use, and Microsoft Word.
 Most people who know Microsoft Excel also know Project Management.

 Pay by Experience Level for Assistant Project Manager, Construction